fewlinesco/connect-account/.github/PULL_REQUEST_TEMPLATE.md

 <!--- What types of changes does your code introduce?
 Stroke -->
 <!-- (i.e. ~stroked text~) the ones that don't apply: -->

-- Chore (non-breaking change which refactors / improves the existing code base)
+- Chore (non-breaking change which refactors / improves the existing code base).
-- Bug fix (non-breaking change which fixes an issue)
+- Bug fix (non-breaking change which fixes an issue).
-- New feature (non-breaking change which adds functionality)
+- New feature (non-breaking change which adds functionality).
-- Breaking change (fix or feature that would cause existing functionality to change)
+- Breaking change (fix or feature that would cause existing functionality to change).

 ## Checklist: